 The Foundation reports its investment in bonds, stocks, and other investments at fair value.
 Fair value methods and assumptions for investments in bonds are based on quoted prices in active markets.
-The following tables present the Foundation's fair value hierarchy for those assets and liabilities measured at fair value on a recurring basis as of December 31, 2021 and 2020.
+The following tables present the Foundation's fair value hierarchy for those assets and liabilities measured at fair value on a recurring basis as of December 31, 2022 and 2021.
+The Foundation did not hold any level 2 or level 3 assets as of December 31, 2022 and 2021.